Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

     - Permanent History tables to track the history of changes and having a suffix of _hist.

 - **Integration Layer**
-    - In this layer, we will identify a unit of work to derive the margin (what is margin? profit margin?) at the line item level.
+    - In this layer, we will identify a unit of work to derive the margin (retail price minus cost) at the line item level.
     - We will step through the code and extract these intermediate results by applying incremental processing.

 - **Presentation Layer**